sarcah/beachfit-part-a/README.md

 Admin password: Sandybootcamp19!

 #### R1.
 Description and Purpose
 BeachFit & Wellbeing is a fitness company, offering group bootcamps on Coogee Beach.
 This business was sold to a new owner two years ago, but the website has not been changed since she took ownership of the business.
 All the content is from the previous owner.
-The website also has some design issues (as shown with the search bar in the homepage screenshot below), and is not completely responsive.
+The previous website also has some design issues (as shown with the search bar in the homepage screenshot below), and is not completely responsive.

 **Previous Site Homepage:**